tmcclintock/tmcclintock.github.io/_pages/travel.md

 classes: thin
 ---

 I am currently based on Long Island, NY and I frequently hop around.
 Your best chance to catch me in person is to either be in New York or in one of the places I am visiting.
-You might find me at one of these places at these times.
+Here is my (professional) travel schedule:

 ## 2018